The following definitions govern the adjudication of temporary disability in pre-1998 claims.

 - adapts to changes as they arise.

-The WR process also includes the stay at work process which is triggered when workers do not lose any time from work, or return to work soon after the injury, but may require accommodated work during the recovery due to the work-related impairment.
-In these cases, the workplace parties are expected to put in place a plan that achieves a return to the pre-injury job and/or restores pre-injury earnings where appropriate, see 19-02-01, Work Reintegration Principles, Concepts and Definitions.
+The RTW process also includes the stay-at-work process which is triggered when workers do not lose any time from work, or return to work soon after the injury, but may require accommodated work during the recovery due to the work-related impairment.
+In these cases, the workplace parties are expected to put in place a plan that achieves a return to the pre-injury job and/or restores pre-injury earnings where appropriate, see 19-02-07, RTW Overview and Key Concepts.

-The workplace parties must co-operate with each other and the WSIB in the return to work process by
+The workplace parties must co-operate with each other and the WSIB in the RTW process by:

 - initiating early contact